PatrickLang/kubernetes-windows-dev/README.md

 5. From the Azure Portal, browse to the Azure File Share, and click "Connect".
 It will open a new pane including a command to mount the share on Windows.
 Save that path for later.

-#### Connecting to a Windows node
+#### Replacing files on the node

-This section assumes you deployed with ACS-Engine.
-If you deployed another way, you'll have to find another way to connect to the Windows node.

-First, get the node's private IP with `kubectl get node` and `kubectl describe node`.
-Most likely it's in the range of `10.240.0.*`

-##### Simple method - Remote Desktop

-You can use SSH port forwarding with the Linux master node to forward a local port such as 5500 to the Windows node's private IP on port 3389.

-`ssh -L 5500:<nodeip>:3389 user@linuxmaster.region.cloudapp.azure.com`

-Once SSH is connected, use an RDP client to connect to `localhost:5500`.
-Use `mstsc.exe` on Windows, [FreeRDP](http://www.freerdp.com/) on Linux, or [Remote Desktop client](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac) for Mac.

-When you initially connect, there will be a command prompt open (if using Server Core), otherwise you can use the start menu to open a new PowerShell window.
-If you're on Server Core - run `start powershell` in that window to open a new PowerShell window.
+First, connect with Remote Desktop or PowerShell remoting - see [Connecting to a Windows node](#connecting-to-a-windows-node)

-Paste in that mount command the Azure Portal from step 5 above.
+Find or open a new PowerShell window, and then paste in that mount command the Azure Portal from step 5 above.
 It will be something like `net use z: \\myazurefileaccount.file.core.windows.net\myazurefiles /u:AZURE\myazurefileaccount .......`

-Now, stop the service, copy the files over the old ones, and restart it.
+Now, stop the `kubelet` service, copy the files over the old ones, and restart it.

 ```powershell
 net stop kubelet